-A well-managed security operations centre (SOC) offers the security tools and knowledge that you need to keep your IT environment safe and resilient.
-A SOC can be seen as the physical location of the information security team.
-The team is responsible for monitoring and analysing an organisation’s security posture on an ongoing basis.
+A well-managed security operations centre (SOC) offers the security tools and knowledge needed to keep your IT environment safe and resilient.
+A SOC can be seen as the centralised unit encompassing the physical location, personnel, and tools dedicated to monitoring, detecting, responding to, and mitigating cybersecurity threats for an organisation.

 To carry out its security tasks, a SOC uses a combination of technology and a set of cybersecurity processes.
 Since the field of security monitoring is constantly evolving, SOC trends and best practices are subject to change.
-In this article, we will explore the most important SOC security trends in 2023.
+This article will explore the most important SOC security trends in 2024.
 Read on to find out what you can expect on the SOC security front in the upcoming year.

 The latest cybersecurity and SOC trends reflect a shift towards more advanced and proactive approaches to threat detection and response.
-Let us take a look at the SOC security trends that really matter in 2023.
+Let us take a look at the SOC security trends that matter in 2024.

 Traditionally, organisations have mostly relied on in-house security teams to monitor their networks and systems for potential threats.
 However, the increasing complexity of IT environments and the proliferation of advanced cyber threats have made it more challenging for these teams to keep up with the latest security threats.
-MDR services provide organisations with access to specialised expertise and advanced tools that can help them more effectively monitor their systems and detect potential security issues.
+Managed Detection and Response (MDR) services provide organisations with access to specialised expertise and advanced tools that can help them more effectively monitor their systems and detect potential security issues.

 One of the key ways that SOAR tools can automate security response activities is by providing a centralised platform for coordinating and managing the various steps involved in responding to a security incident.
 For example, SOAR tools can automatically gather and analyse data from multiple sources.
 Examples of such sources are network devices, servers and applications.
 Data from these sources is amassed and used to identify potential security threats and determine the appropriate response to a specific threat or security incident.